-In the 30 years since HIV/AIDS was first discovered, the disease has taken the lives of more than 35 million people around the world.
-In 2012 alone, HIV/AIDS killed 1.6 million people, 1.2 million of whom were living in sub-Saharan Africa.
-Though life-saving antiretroviral treatment is available, millions of people cannot access it.
-Of the estimated 28 million HIV-positive people who are eligible for treatment, more than 18 million are missing out.
+In the more than three decades since HIV/AIDS was first discovered, the disease has taken the lives of 35 million people around the world.
+In 2015 alone, AIDS killed 1.1 million people, 800,000 of whom were living in sub-Saharan Africa.
+Though life-saving antiretroviral treatment is available, millions of people still cannot access it: just 46% of people who are HIV-positive are currently on treatment.

-Though progress on the prevention of HIV has been slow, we now have impactful new data and technologies to help us better prevent new infections in years to come.
+As we continue to improve access to treatment (with 18.2 million people on treatment in mid-2016, up from 770,000 in 2000), we must speed up our prevention efforts, using existing and new tools more effectively.
 It is now possible to prevent the transmission of HIV from mother-to-child in 95% or more of cases.
 New research has also provided ground-breaking data on two fronts: the impact of treatment as prevention and the role of male circumcision in prevention strategies.
 Clinical trials have shown that treatment acts as prevention, reducing the likelihood of an HIV-positive individual on treatment passing HIV on to others by up to 96%.
-Voluntary medical male circumcision, another powerful tool, was shown to reduce the likelihood of HIV infection by up to 60%.
+Voluntary medical male circumcision, another powerful tool, was shown to reduce the likelihood of HIV infection in men by up to 60%.

-We need to focus our efforts on three milestones: virtual elimination of mother-to-child transmission by 2015, antiretroviral treatment for 15 million people by 2015, and putting new prevention techniques into practice.
+The world must accelerate its progress – including among the most marginalised and difficult-to-reach populations.
+We must finish the job of virtual elimination of mother-to-child transmission, continue scaling up treatment, and deploy smarter preventions strategies.
 To be effective, these goals cannot be achieved in isolation from one another, or be the sole responsibility of a small number of donor countries.
-Only when donors, African governments, international organisations and the private sector work together will the beginning of the end of AIDS become a reality.
+Only when donors, African governments, international organisations and the private sector work together will the path towards the end of AIDS become a reality.